zaplink/LinkHR/README.md

 # Human Resource Management System for ZapLink

-A modern, lightweight **C# WinForms-based desktop application** for managing employee records, attendance, leaves, and reporting.
+**C# WinForms-based desktop application** for managing employee records, attendance, leaves, and reporting.
 Designed specifically for small-sized companies to streamline and digitalize HR tasks.

 ---